hspekt/site/_posts/2020-8-15-genomewebinar.md

 **Have you ever tried label-free MS measurement for single cells since it will rule out potential TMT issues?**

 We have not.
 Our interest lies in analyzing 1000s of single cells, which requires the throughput afforded by mutliplexing.
 We are interested in improving multiplexing reagents to enable more single cells analyzed per run.

+**Do you do MS3?**

+No, though I think thereis no reason the claimed benefits of MS3 would not apply.
+We use other approaches for decreasing coisolation, such as optmizing duty cycles to target the apex of the peptide elution, since they do not decrease sensitivity.
+MS3 result in ions loss and thus decreased ion sampling for quantification.

 **Do you work also with fixed cells?
 Or just fresh samples?**